Fjærland and the Fjærlandsfjord – from Fjord to Glacier

-Fjærland and the Fjærlandsfjord in part of the Sognefjord area.
+Fjærland and the Fjærlandsfjord are part of the Sognefjord area.
 The picturesque village is surrounded by fjord, mountains and glaciers.
 Map to use: Sogndal 1:50000.

 Visitors from all over the world pass through to see or walk the glaciers, hike in the mountains, experience the floating sauna “Dampen” on the fjord and to enjoy the scenery and to strall along the book town.